 I’m walking to save the lives of homeless pets!

-This year, Gavin and I are participating in Strut Your Mutt San Francisco, a fundraising walk hosted by Best Friends that saves the lives of homeless pets right here in my community and all across the country.
+This year, I’m participating in Strut Your Mutt, a fundraising walk hosted by Best Friends that saves the lives of homeless pets right here in my community and all across the country.

 We all have that one animal who changed our life.
 The one who stole your heart.
 Your soulmate.
 My heart dog was Wallace.

 Wallace came to us September 2015.
 I went to the shelter to pick him up after receiving the most ridiculous picture.
 Not cute, but not ugly.
 Just odd.
 Randee brought him out and I laughed out loud.
 The most silly looking dog I had ever seen.
 He had the biggest snaggle tooth I had ever seen, almost no hair, hilarious ears.
 He looked like a Muppet, or Fraggle as Randee so lovingly called him.

 This poor dog was a mess and the shelter had already done so much.
 He had a full dental and most of his teeth were pulled out.
 He had to have most of his hair shaved off.
 He had cherry eye and horrible eye problems and infections.
 And he was a jerk.
 So grumpy, a biter, he just didn't like anyone much.
 I'm sure it had some to do with the pain he was in but he really was sort of a jerk until the end.

 I brought Wallace home with full intention of finding him a new home.
 He was put up for adoption and got a few inquiries, mostly because of his looks, but nothing panned out.
 I kept putting off, or even talking about, keeping him but as time went by he and I bonded.
 He loved me and I loved him like no other.
 We snuggled in bed, he sat him me always, he allowed me to hold him when no one else could.
 All the dogs like Paul most but Wallace and I had something special.